Shivanijella/Burnout_Risk_Retention_Analysis_in_Tech/README.md

 #  Key Insights

-- Employees sleeping fewer than 5 hours per night reported the highest average burnout.
+- Employees sleeping fewer than 5 hours per night reported the highest average burnout (6.80 vs. 4.03 for those sleeping 7+ hours).
-- Burnout increased as weekly working hours increased.
+- Burnout increased as weekly working hours and daily meeting load increased; stress score, work hours/week, and meetings/day are the strongest correlates of burnout in the dataset (r = 0.85, 0.47, and 0.46 respectively).
-- Strong manager support was consistently associated with lower burnout.
+- Strong manager support was consistently associated with lower burnout (Low Support 6.05 vs. High Support 4.85).
-- Technical job roles reported comparatively higher burnout.
+- Job role and industry showed only marginal differences in burnout (within ~0.1 points), suggesting burnout here is driven more by workload and support factors than by role or sector.
-- Employees using therapy generally exhibited higher anxiety and depression scores, suggesting therapy utilization among employees already experiencing mental health challenges.
+- Employees who use therapy reported *lower* average anxiety (GAD-7: 3.79 vs. 5.36) and depression (PHQ-9: 4.64 vs. 6.56) scores than those who don't.
+This is a correlation, not causation — it may reflect therapy's benefit, or that employees who already cope better are more likely to seek it.
 - Persona segmentation enables targeted HR intervention instead of applying the same strategy to every employee.

 ---